fuzzylogicxx/fuzzylogic/posts/feb-2020-record-purchases.md

 ## Logic1000 – Logic1000

-Sydney–born, Melbourne–based producer Samantha Poulter aka Logic1000 is a new name to me.
+Sydney–born, Melbourne–based producer Samantha Poulter aka Logic1000 is a new name on me.
 Her sound is a spacey, percussive blend of hip-hop, Bass, Dancehall and House, with all sorts of other interesting samples and influences thrown into the pot.
 Lots of great stuff on here.

 <b>Current Favourite Track:</b> Na feat.
 DJ Plead